Consumer Medicine Information

 Risperidone is used for:

-- symptoms of schizophrenia and other types of related psychoses in adults and adolescents over 15 years of age.
-These are conditions related to thoughts, feelings and/or actions.
+- treatment of sudden (acute) and long-term (chronic) schizophrenia and other types of related psychoses.
+These are disorders related to thought, feeling and/or action

-- short term treatment of behavioural problems in patients with a decline in mental ability (dementia).
-These problems include aggression through words or action, morbid suspiciousness, agitation or wandering.
+- short term treatment of behavioural problems in patients with a decline in mental ability (dementia) – these problems include aggression through words or actions, morbid suspiciousness, agitation or wandering

-- conduct and other disruptive disorders such as aggression, impulsiveness and self-injury in adults and children aged over 5 years old who are intellectually disabled.
+- conduct and other disruptive disorders such as aggression, impulsiveness and self-injury in adults, adolescents and children aged over 5 years old who are intellectually disabled

 How it works